huwb/cambridge-gamegig-2019-workshop-unity/README.md

-# Stage 4 - Set up the hurdle
+# Stage 4 - Set up the obstacle

 Now we'll add something for the player to jump over.

-Add a cube for the hurdle, with a new script called Obstacle.
+Add a cube for the obstacle, with a new script called Obstacle.
 The setup we used for this gameobject is shown in the following.
 Note that on the *Collider* script the **Is Trigger** option is ticked.
 This means that other physics objects can overlap with this object, and we'll receive a notification when this happens which we'll use next.

 ![](Imgs/2-06.jpg)